dmulyalin/NORFAB/docs/norfab_changelog.md

+## 0.6.0

+### FEATURES

+1. Added support for worker plugins
+2. Added support for nfcli custom shells

+### CHANGES

+1. All workers loaded into NorFab using entrypoints implementing lazy loading - workers classes only imported when they being used, in some cases allowing to save on startup time.

+---

 ## 0.5.0

 ### FEATURES

 1. FastAPI service added bearer authentication support
 2. Added hooks attachpoints `nornir-startup` and `nornir-exit` to influence Nornir service workers startup and exit

+---

 ## 0.4.0